Monthly Newsletter

 If the great outdoors is more your scene, head for the Cévennes National Park.
 Here, you’ll find extensive woodland across the low mountains, along with unusual wildlife.
 Keep an eye out for the reintroduced griffon vulture and listen for the distant howl of the native wolves.
 The famous Ardeche Gorge is on the northeastern border between Gard and Auvergne-Rhone-Alpes – a perfect spot for outdoor activities and adventure, or simply enjoying the incredible scenery.

 As with much of France, English is spoken fairly extensively in the most populated areas, but less so in the countryside.
-Some basic phrases will get you through at first, and you’ll soon pick up more as you settle into life in this inviting part of France.
+Some basic phrases will get you through at first, and you’ll soon pick up more as you settle into life in this inviting part of the Occitanie region.

-The beauty of Gard is that it enjoys all the benefits of the Mediterranean – a warm climate, good food, and easy connections – yet remains a tranquil place to live among some of the most stunning scenery France has to offer.
+The beauty of Gard is that it enjoys all the benefits of the Mediterranean, warm climate, good food, and easy connections, yet it remains a tranquil place to live amid some of the most stunning scenery France has to offer.
+Whether you desire a charming stone farmhouse in the countryside or a contemporary residence near historic sites, Gard offers a wide variety of properties in one of France’s sunniest regions.

-Take a look at our selection in Gard and register to receive alerts about properties matching your criteria.
+Please take a look at our selection in the Gard, and register to receive alerts about properties for sale matching your criteria.